Sean Fitzgerald breaks down 5 common misconceptions held by franchise development teams.

 Myth #2: Your development site is a lead generator.

 Fitzgerald: One of the biggest myths in franchise development is the idea that franchisors know where all of their leads come from.
-It’s the last-touch fallacy; they think that wherever the inquiry comes from is where the candidate discovered the brand, but that’s not how prospects research brands anymore.
+It’s the last-touch fallacy; they think that wherever the inquiry comes from is where the candidate journey began, but that’s not how prospects research brands anymore.
 If you are getting lots of leads from your development site, that’s not because candidates are finding it on their own and then sending in an inquiry; it’s because they’ve done some research and decided to visit your page specifically to fill out an inquiry.
 It’s not a source, it’s a conduit.
 Development teams need to better understand the triggers that inspire prospects to start researching their brands in the first place.

 Myth #3: More leads = more deals.